andrew/ultimate-awesome/README.md

 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
 - [awesome-wicket](https://github.com/PhantomYdn/awesome-wicket) - A curated list of awesome projects powered by Apache Wicket .
 - [awesome-cocoa](https://github.com/v-braun/awesome-cocoa) - A curated list of awesome Cocoa controls for iOS, watchOS and macOS.
-- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A curated list of self-driving laboratories that combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [Awesome-CSS-Resources](https://github.com/MarketingPipeline/Awesome-CSS-Resources) - An awesome list of CSS / SCSS frameworks & resources.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.